Name: Douglas Knight

 Role: Chief Connector

-Douglas Knight (DK) is Chief Connector for Connect The Dots Movement, an impact organization dedicated to working with nonprofiteers, small biz rockstars, government leaders, and education institutions who see a need for new policy, practice and attitude in our community revitalization.. and that’s there’s a better way for our communities to connect the dots to all our city’s assets/resources in that development strategy.
+Douglas Knight (DK) is Chief Connector for Connect The Dots Movement, a #NonproftPower consulting firm dedicated to working with nonprofiteers, small biz rockstars, government leaders, and education institutions who see a need for new policy, practice and attitude in our community revitalization.. and that’s there’s a better way for our communities to connect the dots to all our city’s assets/resources in that development strategy.
 Consultant?
 Sure…but he prefers to be called a “community broker” – connecting assets and resources to impact community.

 Doug has presented at conferences, seminars and workshops all across the country and via the good old Interwebs.
 From your hometown to TEDx conferences, DK is a passionate (some might say “crazy”) advocate for a new perspective on leadership, nonprofiteering, community development, and the role of social enterprise and social philanthropy in today’s economy.
 He is believer in “The Connection Economy” and is proud to share his take on how this new economic reality shapes our organizations, leaders and events.